JirkaDellOro/FUDGE/Design/Logs/README.md

 This folder contains the logs of the core-developer meetings.
+Filenames must start with the date in the form yymmdd.

 This readme-file describes in a few words the contents of each log and the major issues discussed